Woven mat fragment with bird design

 fact that the graves do not intrude into one another.

 who dig up Caddo graves are not archeologists; they are

 artifact collectors intent on finding valuable things,

-most of all, whole pots.
+most of all, whole pottery vessels and other funerary offerings.
 They are usually called pothunters,

 looters, or grave robbers.